nextpyp/pyp/docs/workshop/dhvi/dhvi_day4.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-.. nextpyp:: Map and model assessment in ChimeraX
+.. nextpyp:: Step 2: Map and model assessment in ChimeraX
   :collapsible: open

   * I will be using a prealigned pdb file and files downloaded from nextPYP to demonstrate how one can visualize their final map aligned to a model in Chimera.